Scytl/xml-crypto-browser/README.md

 An xml digital signature library for javascript.
 Forked and adapted to be used in browser from https://github.com/yaronn/xml-crypto

 ## Install
-is a little rough by now, just copying files from "lib" folder.:
+is a little rough by now, just copying files from "lib" folder

-## pre requisita
+## pre requisites
 * xpath: https://github.com/yaronn/xpath.js (not properly versioned, commit: 032e4c7191802bb3c81273354f3dc3db120cb47b